bertofurth/Seagate-Central-Samba/README.md

 very old clients will not be able to connect to the Seagate Central.

-SMBv2.1 support was introduced with Windows 7 in 2007 so any clients originating after that time should be fine.
+SMBv2.1 support was introduced with Windows 7 in 2007 so any clients from after that era should be fine.

 ## Motivation for this project
 My work supplied laptop currently runs Windows 10.
 After one particular IT